150 YEARS OF LEGAL EXPERIENCE

 Contact The Personal Injury Team

 Please don’t hesitate to contact us with any questions about our legal services (see the medical negligence page for specific cases).
-Call Freeman Johnson on 01325 466221 or view the contact details for our four UK offices here.
+Call Freeman Johnson on 01325 466221 or view the contact details for our three UK offices here.